-Peace lilies are known for their beautiful white blooms.
-So when those lovely white flowers turn green it can be disappointing and puzzling.
+Peace lilies are some of the most beautiful houseplants and known for having fantastic white blooms.
+So when those white flowers turn green it’s often surprising and disappointing.

-So I’m going to take you through the 19 possible reasons your peace lily’s flowers are turning green, as well as looking at the science behind each cause, and give you the solutions you need to bring back those wonderful white blooms.
+So I’m going to take you through the 19 possible reasons your peace lily’s flowers are turning green and how to get them back to being white.

 Understanding the Peace Lily Flower

 Before we get into the causes it’s a good idea to know what you’re dealing with.
-The part of the peace lily you think of as the “flower” is actually the spathe, a specialized leaf that wraps around the spadix, where the actual flowers grow.
+The part of your peace lily you think of as the “flower” is actually the spathe.

-The spathe serves two purposes: attracting pollinators and protecting the flowers.
+The spathe has two purposes: attracting pollinators and protecting the flowers.

 During its life cycle the spathe goes through a few stages: